build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 authorName: Kaizad Wadia
 additionalAuthors:
   - authorName: Yifei Ding
+  - authorGithubAlias: yifei-ding
-date: 2023-11-14
+date: 2023-11-16
 ---

 As application architectures grow in complexity, the number of events and data sources that need to integrate also increases.
 This often leads developers to write custom integration code which is time-consuming, difficult to maintain, and prone to errors.
 Amazon EventBridge Pipes aim to simplify these complex event-driven architectures by allowing different services to be connected without writing custom integration code.

 ## Overview

 EventBridge Pipes provide a no-code way to automatically replicate events between EventBridge buses, SQS/SNS topics, and DynamoDB Streams.
-A common serverless pattern is to detect DynamoDB table updates and publish corresponding events.
+A [common use case for DynamoDB streams](https://aws.amazon.com/blogs/database/dynamodb-streams-use-cases-and-design-patterns/) is to detect DynamoDB table updates and publish corresponding events.
 Traditionally this required custom Lambda functions to stream DynamoDB events.
 With EventBridge Pipes, you can now implement this pattern in minutes without writing any code.
+However, in cases where the desired target is not in the [list of targets supported by Eventbridge Pipes](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes-event-target.html), or more complex operations need to be performed during transformation such as enrichment of the data from other sources, a custom Lambda function is still necessary.
+That being said, Eventbridge Pipes still allows simple code-free integrations for a range of different services including [but not limited to DynamoDB streams](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes-event-source.html).

 This guide will walk through how to quickly set up an EventBridge Pipe that detects DynamoDB table updates and publishes events to an EventBridge bus in the AWS console.
 By following this simple how-to, you'll see firsthand how EventBridge Pipes can simplify complex event integrations.